Specialisation Streams in Civil Engineering

 - The student must be enrolled in a specialisation stream before commencement the project/thesis and while they have at least 48cp remaining (generally this is after the 3rd year results are known).

-- Application to transfer into a specialisation stream must be made using the appropriate on-line form after you have your semester 2 results and before semester 1 of the following year.
+- Application to transfer into a specialisation stream must be made in Sydney Student after you have your semester 2 results and before semester 1 of the following year.

 - The student must complete three Civil electives from that stream and a thesis within that area.

 Changing streams requires the approval of the Head of School of Civil Engineering (delegated to the Director of Undergraduate Studies).
-Students wishing to move into Civil from other streams of engineering (chemical, electrical, mechanical etc) need to apply using the on-line form.
+Students wishing to move into Civil from other streams of engineering (chemical, electrical, mechanical etc) need to apply in Sydney Student.

 Single BE and the combined degrees with Arts, Science, Commerce etc are considered different degrees.
 Since candidature involves more than one Faculty, different procedures are required.

-- Students who want to change from Civil to any other Engineering School, or vice-versa, should use the appropriate on-line form
+- Students who want to change from Civil to any other Engineering School, or vice-versa, should do this in Sydney Student

-- It is usually acceptable to downgrade a combined degree to either of the individual degrees by applying at the Faculty Office or using the same on-line form.
+- It is usually acceptable to downgrade a combined degree to either of the individual degrees by applying at the Faculty Office or in Sydney Student.
 Note you will need to satisfy the requirements of the single degree to graduate.
 (Note: If you plan to drop the other side of the degree and just keep Civil this means that you will then be required to complete the necessary Civil electives of the standard 4 year degree: this is an additional 36cp of Civil subjects).

 - Students who wish to transfer from a single BE to a combined degree (or between combined degrees) or any other course outside the administration of the Faculty must apply to the Universities Admissions Centre or International Office as appropriate.